Q&A

 Workspaces (Notebooks) in PL

-The most important reminder: you must have written, understand, and be able to explain any code you turn in as your own.
+The most important reminder: you should understand and be able to explain any code you turn in as your own.

 Working with others is different than copying from others.
 It is never acceptable to just ask someone for their answers or their code.